1 FAM 350

 (1) Manages the creation and adherence to a bureau strategic plan that supports foreign policy goals and objectives.

-(2) Oversees the implementation of the Bureau’s strategic planning processes to ensure proper tracking to Department and NSC engagement.
+(2) Oversees the implementation of the Bureau’s strategic planning processes to ensure proper tracking to Department and National Security Council (NSC) engagement.

-(3) Liaises with R/PPR in managing social media guidance for the Department.
+(3) Liaises with the Office of Policy, Planning, and Resources for Public Diplomacy and Public Affairs (R/PPR) in managing social media guidance for the Department.